 Luckily, when we arrived, Capri immediately recognised us, and she was happy.
 She did not know yet that she was coming with us today.

 After exchanging final words with the foster lady, we put Capri in our car back seat.
 Believe me.
-She was very uncertain what was happening.
+She was very uncertain about what was happening.
 There were three kids in her foster house, and she definitely liked them already, and suddenly some people were taking her away.

 During the drive, she did not move at all.
 She layd at the back standstill.